Cooper 500

 The Cooper 500, also referred to as the T2/T3 (Type 2/Type 3), was a prototype 500cc (predecessor to Formula 3) open-wheel racing car designed and built by the Cooper Car Company in Surbiton, Surrey, England, and was their first ever car.
 The first post-war prototypes were built in 1946, shortly after the end of the Second World War.
-Since materials were in short supply immediately after World War II, the prototypes were constructed by joining two old Fiat Topolino front-ends together.
+Since materials were in short supply immediately after World War II, the prototypes were constructed using two Fiat Topolino independent front suspension assemblies, these having effectively a double wishbone arrangement, the upper "wishbone" in this case being a transverse leaf spring which provided the suspension spring medium as well as locating the top part of the suspension upright/hub carrier.
+Fiat Topolinos were manufactured between 1936 and 1955.
 It was powered by a 45 hp 500 cc JA Prestwich Industries (JAP) 4B Speedway single-cylinder motorcycle engine, which drives the rear wheels through a Triumph Speed Twin gearbox, via chain.
 It was succeeded by their first successful production car, the Mk.II, in 1948.